Will You Profit From Rodents or Rodents Profit From You?

 Rats are a tasty treat for villagers in the Thai countryside but most of us know these rodents are carriers of diseases such as leptospirosis and salmonellosis, and we get exposed to them through the rodent fecal droppings and urine.

-Although a couple in Mukdahan Thailand is raking in a handsome side income from breeding and selling large rodents commonly known as rice field rats, and selling them as sour soup and stir-fried food(see AsiaOne, 2017), Singapore food establishments have on the other hand lost operating hours from suspensions for cockroach and rodent infestations issued by National Environment Agency (NEA) (see Today Online, 2017).
+Although a couple in Mukdahan Thailand is raking in a handsome side income from breeding and selling large rodents commonly known as rice field rats, and selling them as sour soup and stir-fried food(see AsiaOne, 2017), Singapore food establishments have on the other hand lost operating hours from suspensions for cockroach and rat infestations issued by National Environment Agency (NEA) (see Today Online, 2017).
 This may just be telling you that the food made by them is so good that it draws everything in for a taste.
 But rodents are also drawn to electrical wiring in cars and homes too (see Tan, 2017).
 Some brands have used soy-based wires that have been found to be another thing rodents love, and these wires have become an industry-standard while also being good for the environment.
 Residents even on high floors around the 14th and 15th floors of HDB blocks have spotted rodents in their homes.

 If you have ever been in close contact with a rat you will notice they have a very keen sense of hearing and scurry away whenever someone is near.
 They are very careful about coming into contact with humans and thus more active when there is less human activity.